-You can choose to have us deal with your financial counsellor or representative
+You can choose to have us deal with your financial counsellor or representative a) if you ask us to;

-- 162. If we are working with you to help you respond to financial difficulties, then you can tell us to deal with your financial counsellor or representative rather than dealing with you.
+- 162. If we are working with you to help you respond to financial difficulties, then you can tell us to deal with your financial counsellor or representative - rather than dealing with you.
 To do this, you will need to give us their contact details in writing. - 163.
-However, if we have made reasonable attempts to contact, or deal with, your counsellor or representative but we are unsuccessful, then we will deal with you again.
+However, we may still deal with you directly in the following situations: